Updated: Feb 19, 2020

 These could be from relatively minor issues or Google may have singled your website out and applied a penalty for more grievous offences.
 Issues may be related to either onsite problems like duplicate content or offsite issues like spammy links.

 You should be aware that SEO resolutions can take weeks and even months to work and for your rankings to improve.
-Sometimes the road to recovery can be slow and getting expert advice is critical.
+Sometimes the road to recovery can be slow and getting expert SEO advice as early as possible is critical.

 If you’d like a website audit and SEO consultation, please contact us today.